-- Full duplex (requires a full duplex switching hub).
-The adapter sends and receives packets at the same time, increasing adapter performance capability. - Half duplex.
+- Full duplex (requires a 10Base-T full duplex switching hub).
+The adapter can send and receive packets at the same time.
+This mode can increase adapter performance capability.
+If the full duplex hub provides auto-negotiation, the adapter runs at full duplex.
+If the full duplex hub does not provide auto-negotiation, you need to set the adapter duplex mode manually (see following paragraphs) - Half duplex.
 The adapter performs one operation at a time; it either sends or receives.
-Half duplex is the adapter default mode.